spatialos/UnrealGDK/docs/content/interop.md

 ### How to use the ICG
 As the Interop Code Generator is an plugin for the Unreal toolbar, to use it you must first:
 *  build your game project to access the SpatialOS fork of Unreal Engine as well as the Unreal GDK.
 (You do this as part of the [installation and setup](../setup-and-installing.md), swapping the “Starter Project” and its file location for your game’s name and file location.)
-* set up a `DefaultEditorSpatialGDK.ini` file.
+* List the classes that you want create typebindings for in the `SpatialGDKEditorSettings` from within the editor.
 See  [Setting up the Interop Code Generator](#Setting-up-the-Interop-Code-Generator), below.

 The SpatialOS build of Unreal has an **Interop Codegen** button; on the SpatialOS Unreal GDK toolbar, select **Interop Codegen** to trigger the ICG process: